 Spacious room, great location and your own coffee machine in the room.
 If you can splurge a bit, here is your place.

 Doesn’t matter if you are booking an expensive or a cheap hotel in Istanbul, make sure it´s included the traditional Turkish breakfast.
-Believe me, it´s best meals to start a busy day and the Turks take it very seriously.
+Believe me, it´s the best meal to start a busy day and the Turks take it very seriously.

 What to do in Istanbul?
 Here are all the Top Attractions!